 Just outside The Hague lies Wassenaar, a leafy suburb which includes a royal residence and the most expensive street in the country.
 It’s also home to Duinrell, a quirky but tasteful amusement park.
 Duinrell is on the site of an old farm and first opened its doors in 1935.
 The one million square-metre estate includes an amusement park with 40 attractions, an indoor Tiki Pool, with over 1km of slides, and a holiday park area with chalet-style accommodation and camping pitches.

 If you want a balance between cultural stopping points, and fun places to visit in Holland that will make the kids smile, I’d recommend including a visit to Duinrell on your road trip itinerary.
 We had a great time when we visited.
-You can read about it in this post.
-And here’s a video showing some of the rides at Duinrell:
+You can read about our day at Duinrell here.
+We enjoyed ourselves so much that we went back to stay at Duinrell for a week, which you can read about here.
+Here’s a video showing some of the highlights:

 The Netherlands’ second largest city was one of Lonely Planet’s top ten city destinations for 2016.
 Razed to the ground during WWII, Rotterdam is now a hip city with striking architecture and a vibrant nightlife.
 The city’s light, airy buildings are interspersed with revolutionary design features, like the Cube Houses in the Oude Haven area.
 As with most places in the Netherlands, water plays a large part in the city’s life.
 Rotterdam is the largest port in Europe.
 Tourists can visit the Maritiem Museum, or even sleep on board a steam cruise ship, the SS Rotterdam.
 The vessel’s docked in retirement, following a career in the 1960s of ferrying passengers back and forth between Manhattan and the Netherlands.